Get 80% off your plan for your first 6 months.*

 Key takeaways

-• Calculate your overhead rate by dividing total indirect costs by an allocation measure (such as direct labour costs or hours) to understand how much overhead adds to each product or service you create.
+• Calculate your overhead rate by dividing your total indirect costs by an allocation measure such as direct labour costs, so you can set prices that cover all your expenses and protect your profit margins.

 What are business overheads?

-are indirect business expenses that aren't tied to producing specific goods or services.
-Unlike direct costs, overheads are the ongoing expenses that keep your business operating.
+Overhead costs are indirect business expenses that keep your business running but aren't tied to producing specific goods or services.
+Unlike direct costs, overheads cover the ongoing expenses that support your general operations.

 Common overhead costs include: